 Always use the

-dirnamecommand above to detect the correct path for your architecture rather than hardcoding it.
+dirnamecommand in this section to detect the correct path for your architecture rather than hardcoding it.

 Verify the variable is set correctly: